M-J-Robbins/good-email-code/email-code/template.md

 {% highlight html %}
 <!DOCTYPE html>
 {% endhighlight %}
 Here we're using an HTML5 Doctype.
-I still see a lot of people using HTML4 but I'd always recommend HTML5.
-Not every email client will respect the doctype you set, some will remove it and use their own, but that is mostly HTML5, so if we set HTML5 for the few that doo look for it we get more consistent rendering.
+Not every email client will respect the doctype you set, some will remove it and use their own, but that is mostly HTML5 anyway.
+There are small rendering differences between HTML4 and HTML5, the most common one email devs notice is, you can't set a `<td>` to `display:block` in HTML4.

-Rémi Parmentier has written a really great article about [Which doctype should you use in HTML emails](https://emails.hteumeuleu.com/which-doctype-should-you-use-in-html-emails-cd323fdb793c).
+Rémi Parmentier has written a really great article about [which doctype should you use in HTML emails](https://emails.hteumeuleu.com/which-doctype-should-you-use-in-html-emails-cd323fdb793c).
 If you want to know more I'd strongly recommend reading that.

 ## HTML element
 {% highlight html %}